 In its June 2018 Report to Congress, MedPAC noted that Medicare per capita admissions declined by 17 percent between 2010 and 2016.
 This change in admission patterns could be the result of technological improvements, changes in care, or policy changes discouraging short-stay admissions.
 MedPAC attempted to identify the role of falling admission rates in reducing the readmission rate.
 They found that heart failure admissions dropped by 14 percent per capita and that the readmission rate among this smaller group of heart failure admissions fell by 16 percent, producing a 25 percent fall in readmissions.
 This result suggests that the source of the falling readmission rate could be found in reduced admissions (though that was not MedPAC's conclusion).
-They also found that the magnitude of the change in inpatient admission rate increased for THA/TKA.
+They also found that the magnitude of the change in inpatient admission rates varied by condition and procedure included in the HRRP, and that the per capita admission rate increased for THA/TKA.
 However, readmission declines among these patients were similar to those affecting other conditions, lending support to the conclusion that at least some of the decline in readmission rates is due to a focus on reducing readmissions in particular (Cram et al., 2012).